De Villiers to lead South Africa in T20 series v England

-LONDON AB de Villiers will captain South Africa in this month's three-match Twenty20 international series against England with regular skipper Faf du Plessis rested ahead of the test series.
+LONDON (Reuters) - AB de Villiers will captain South Africa in this month's three-match Twenty20 international series against England with regular skipper Faf du Plessis rested ahead of the test series.

 De Villiers, who was criticised for his captaincy as he led the one-day international side to a first-round exit in the ongoing Champions Trophy, has ruled himself out of the test matches.